One thing I learned early on after switching to real food, is that it requires a lot more time in the kitchen.

 Cost: 1 cent per quart

-Extra Tips: Make chicken stock in the slow cooker after making a whole chicken for dinner.
+Extra Tips: Make chicken stock in the slow cooker or Instant Pot after you make a whole chicken.
 You won’t dirty up an extra pot and already have the ingredients ready to go.
+(Plus you can use up kitchen scraps to add extra nutrients!)

 When the kids are hungry on an extended outing, you need snacks if you want to avoid the drive-thru.